nikolasbasler/BPhage/README.md

 For tool versions see the conda environment `.yml` files: `data/env_*.yml`
 - Mamba/conda: Please follow the official documentation (e.g.: https://mamba.readthedocs.io/en/latest/installation/mamba-installation.html).
 For this analysis, `mamba` v.1.4.2 and `conda` v.23.1.0 were used.
 - ViPER pipeline: Please follow the instructions on Github **BUT** use `data/env_viper_bphage.yml` from this repository instead of ViPER's `viper.yml`: https://github.com/Matthijnssenslab/ViPER.
 For this analysis, ViPER version 2.1 was used.
-- Additional conda environments: To install additional conda environments with all necessary tools, use the `env_*.yml` files in `data/`:
+- Additional conda environments: To install additional conda environments with all necessary tools, use the `yml` files in `data/`:
 - `env_cobra.yml`
 - `env_iphop.yml`
 - `env_mopup.yml`